 The band held this line-up to record the third CD, “United We Stand,” who’s touring schedule and line-up were hampered by the effects of the closures from the pandemic era, and Dave Keckhut returned to songwriting for another album.
-As venues came back online, Dave reached out to bassist Joe Dolan to re-assemble a line-up that could tour and perform.
+As venues came back online, Dave reached out to bassist Joe Dolan (Inkless, Jakarta) to re-assemble a line-up that could tour and perform.
 Made ‘n’ America ended the year performing with BulletBoys, Hollywood Hustlers and re-launching the Whisky’s Metal Jam Series with guitarists Michael Martinsson (Dilana) and Patrick Abbate (Black Sheep) supporting the shows.
-2022 has brought guitarist Alex Kane and drummer Chris Silva into the mix for upcoming slots, showcases and tour dates.
+2022 has brought guitarist Andy Haller back into the band and long time touring drummer Chris Silva into the mix for tour dates.

 Made ‘n’ America currently has 3 CD’s and a long list of performance dates to celebrate as the band continues to move into the future giving American Made Rock and Roll its due.
 Hell Yeah!